vcfvct/aws-exam/README.md

 * large RTO/RPO to small:
   * backup&restore, backup data to S3/Glacier, and restore when DR.
   * Pilot Light(RDS/AD replicated and elastic IP/ENI Or R53+ELB),
-  * Warm Standby, run a mini version live all the time. when DR, scale up/out
+  * Warm Standby, run a mini version live all the time.
+When DR, scale up/out
-  * Multi-Site. active-active, both running at the same time. still write to the main DB. failover to backup db when DR.
+  * Multi-Site.
+Active-active, both running at the same time.
+Still write to the main DB.
+Failover to backup db when DR.

 ## Snowball
 * import/export to S3.
 Regular snowball(80TB), snowball edge(TB with computation ability), snowball mobile(PB)

+## Cloud HSM hardware security modules
+* a physical device used within a VPC.
+And can be used for VPC peering.
+* The service is to protect your encryption keys within HSM.
+It can be integrated with Apache/S3/RDS/EBS.
+* Not fault tolerate.
+* an EC2 instance need to be deployed in the same subnet as the HSM to serve as control instance, and a SG with port 22/3389(SSH/RDP) open to your network.

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware
 * AWS Trusted Advisor: Security Groups - Specific Ports Unrestricted, IAM Use, MFA on Root Account, EBS Public Snapshots, RDS Public Snapshots
 * large file transfer: snowball or aws-import/export
 * storage gateway.
-  * gateway cached: storing all the data on s3 and cache frequently-used data locally.
+  * Gateway cached: storing all the data on s3 and cache frequently-used data locally.
-  * gateway stored: use s3 to backup the data but store locally.
+  * Gateway stored: use s3 to backup the data but store locally.
-* killing feature for EFS against EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
+* Killing feature for EFS against EBS is its concurrency, it can be mounted/accessed by multiple ec2 instances at the same time.
-* The maximum size of a tag key is 128 unicode characters. l
+* The maximum size of a tag key is 128 unicode characters.
+* Arn format: arn:partition:service:region:account-id:resource-type(/or:)resource.
+Some resource type does not require region/account-id, so those part will be omitted and show as double/triple colon.
+* By default, temporary security credentials for an IAM user are valid for a maximum of 12 hours, but you can request a duration as short as 15 minutes or as long as 36 hours.
+For security reasons, a token for an AWS account root user is restricted to a duration of one hour.